YamHorin/portfolio_yam_horin/README.md

 - Contact form
 - Education section
 - Exprience section
-- Downloadable resume (optional)
+- Downloadable resume

 ## 🛠️ Built With

 - HTML5 & CSS3
-- JavaScript (Vanilla or Framework - e.g., React)
+- JavaScript
-- [Optional] Bootstrap/Tailwind CSS
-- [Optional] Animations (AOS, Framer Motion, etc.)
 ## link to the website
 <a href="https://yamhorin.github.io/portfolio_yam_horin/">link to the portfolio</a>